opabhijeet/Fi_Money/readme.md

    - Frontend URL: `http://localhost:3000`
    - The frontend will proxy API requests to the backend server

-### Running Both Servers
+### 🔄 Local Development - Running Both Servers

-For the complete application, you need to run both servers:
+For local development, you need to run both servers:

 1. **Terminal 1 - Backend**:
    ```bash